List of content you will read in this article:

 If you can access it, it usually means the .htcaccess file was corrupt.
 Generate a new one by going to Settings and then Permalinks.
 Lastly, click on save changes.

-Another explanation for the 403 forbidden message is that you have bad permissions for your folders or individual files.
-Typically, when files are created, they are done with certain default permissions.
+Another fix for the 403 forbidden error message is that you have bad permissions for your folders or individual files.
+Typically, when files are created, they are done with certain default Linux permissions.